Group Classes vs Personal Training: Which Wins for You?

 The cases where group is the right answer

-• You are motivated by community.
-The same faces, the same coach, the leaderboard, the post-WOD chat.
-If those things motivate you, group classes deliver them and PT does not.
+- You are motivated by community.
+The same faces, the same coach, the post-class chat in the front room.
+If those things keep you coming back, group classes deliver them and PT does not.

-• You respond well to programmed structure.
-You do not want to think about programming.
-You just want to show up at the same class times each week and follow the coach's plan.
+- You respond well to programmed structure.
+You want to show up at the same class times each week and follow the coach's plan, no thinking about programming.
+Devang, one of our software engineers, walked in a true beginner and built an advanced strength base over 700-plus classes doing exactly that.

-• Budget is a real constraint.
-A group membership at $200 to $300 a month is roughly the cost of 2 to 3 PT sessions.
-The math heavily favors group for general fitness goals.
+- Budget is a real constraint.
+A group membership at $69 to $89 a week is roughly the cost of 1 to 2 PT sessions.
+The math heavily favors group for general-fitness goals.

 The case where group is not enough

-If you have a chronic pain issue, a specific sport prep cycle (HYROX qualifier, masters competition), a plateau that has not broken in 6 to 8 weeks of group, or a postpartum return-to-training context, group alone does not give you the focused attention.
+If you have a chronic pain issue, a specific sport prep cycle (HYROX qualifier, masters competition), a plateau that has not broken in 6 to 8 weeks of group, or a postpartum return-to-training context, group alone does not give you the focused attention you need.
 That is when PT enters the picture.

 When personal training wins

 PT wins when the situation calls for 1-on-1 focus that group cannot provide.
-The cases are narrower than people assume but real.
+The cases are narrower than people assume, but they are real, and I have coached most of them personally.

 The cases where PT is the right answer

-• Specific sport prep.
-HYROX qualifier in 12 weeks.
+- Specific sport prep.
+A HYROX qualifier in 12 weeks.
 CrossFit Open prep.
-Masters powerlifting meet.
-The structure needs to be tailored to the event, the timeline, and the individual's strengths and weaknesses.
+A masters meet.
+The structure has to be tailored to the event and to your own strengths and weaknesses.
+Aman went from sedentary engineer to HYROX qualifier, and that kind of targeted build is where focused coaching earns its cost.

-• Plateau on a specific lift.
+- Plateau on a specific lift.
 The bar has not moved in 6 to 8 weeks.
-A coach watching every rep catches the technique error or programming gap that group coaching cannot reach.
+A coach watching every rep catches the technique error or programming gap a busy class cannot reach.
+For the deep diagnostic cases, Ravi Dewangan, our head S&C coach (CFL3, MS in Strength and Conditioning), runs these.

-• Postpartum return to training.
-Pelvic floor recovery, diastasis screening, gradual return to load.
-Group classes are not the right setting for the first 8 to 16 weeks of postpartum return.
+- Postpartum return to training.
+Pelvic floor recovery, diastasis screening, a gradual return to load.
+Sofi came back after having her baby through exactly this kind of careful 1-on-1 progression.
+Group is not the right setting for the first 8 to 16 weeks of a postpartum return.

-• Severe gym anxiety or social discomfort.
-Some new members find group classes overwhelming at first.
-4 to 8 sessions of 1-on-1 PT to build confidence before moving to group is a great option.
+- Real gym anxiety.
+Some new members find a full class overwhelming at first.
+A short block of 1-on-1 sessions to build confidence before moving into group is a great on-ramp, and nobody should feel embarrassed asking for it.

-• Body recomp at scale or speed.
-Cutting 30+ lb or competing in physique.
-The programming and nutrition coordination needed is more than group delivers.
+- Body recomp at speed.
+Cutting a significant amount of weight or prepping for a physique stage.
+The programming and nutrition coordination needed is more than a group class delivers.
+That is also where our nutrition coaching comes in.

 The case where PT is overkill

-If you are a generally healthy adult with no specific injury, no specific sport goal, and basic fitness aspirations, PT is more horsepower than you need.
-The cost is significant, the marginal benefit over a coached group class is small.
-Most general-fitness goals are better served by group classes plus occasional PT check-ins.
+If you are a generally healthy adult with no specific injury, no sport goal, and basic fitness aspirations, PT is more horsepower than you need.
+The cost is significant and the marginal benefit over a coached group class is small.
+Most general-fitness goals are better served by group classes plus the occasional PT check-in.

 The hybrid path: group + PT together

-The path most of our long-term members at Persistence end up on is hybrid.
-Group classes for the bulk of the week, supplementary PT for targeted work.
+The path most of our long-term members end up on is hybrid: group classes for the bulk of the week, supplementary PT for the targeted work.

 A typical hybrid week

-• 1 to 2 PT sessions per week, focused on a specific goal (form fix, sport prep, plateau)
+- 1 to 2 PT sessions per week, focused on one specific thing (a form fix, sport prep, a plateau)

-The total cost is the group membership plus 4 to 8 PT sessions per month.
-For a member doing 1 PT session a week, that is roughly $300 to $700 per month total.
-For 2 PT sessions a week, $500 to $1,000.
-The hybrid is meaningfully more than group alone but meaningfully less than PT-only, with most of the upside of both.
+The total cost is your group membership plus 4 to 8 PT sessions a month.
+For one PT session a week, that lands roughly $300 to $700 a month total; for two, $500 to $1,000.
+The hybrid is more than group alone but less than PT-only, with most of the upside of both.

 Why hybrid works for most serious members